Mango Medical Clinic is co-founded by classmates Dr. Dai and Dr. Lin based on their shared vision of longitudinal, evidence-based family practice.

 Dr. Sheng Ping Lin was born in Taipei, Taiwan and moved to Canada at age 15.
 He double majored in Pharmacology and Computer Science during his Undergraduate studies, and received his Medical Doctorate and Family Medicine certification at UBC Faculty of Medicine.
 Dr. Lin is also currently a Clinical Instructor at UBC.
 In his spare time, he enjoys hiking, skiing, coding, and spending time with his lovely wife and family.

-Dr. Chin Wang (Dennis) Ma, Associate Physician
+Dr. Chin Wang Dennis Ma, Associate Physician

 Dr. Ma was born in Hong Kong and immigrated with his parents to Vancouver, Canada at a young age.
 Despite this, he retained verbal fluency in Cantonese.
 He completed his Bachelor of Science degree in Pharmacology, as well as his Medical Doctorate at UBC.
 He subsequently completed his Family Medicine training at the University of Toronto, and has now returned to Vancouver to practice primary care.
 Outside of medicine, Dr. Ma enjoys exercising, following up on consumer electronics, and spending time with his family and fiancee.